 On the Hayfin Maturity Date, the Company will pay Hayfin the entire outstanding principal amount underlying the Hayfin Loans and any accrued and unpaid interest thereon, as well as an exit fee of 1.0% of the outstanding principal amount being paid.
-This exit fee is recorded separately as a non-current liability on the accompanying consolidated balance sheet as of March 31, 2022.
+This exit fee is recorded separately as a noncurrent liability on the accompanying condensed consolidated balance sheet as of June 30, 2022.
 Prior to the Hayfin Maturity Date, there are no scheduled principal payments on the Hayfin Loans.
-The Company may prepay outstanding principal on the Hayfin Loans at any time and from time upon five business days' prior written notice, subject to the payment to Hayfin of, (A) any accrued but unpaid interest on the prepaid principal amount plus (B) an early prepayment fee in the amount equal to (i) 7.0% of the prepaid principal amount, if prepaid on or prior to the first anniversary of the Hayfin Closing Date, (ii) 3.0% of the prepaid principal amount, if prepaid after the second anniversary of the Hayfin Closing Date and on or prior to the second anniversary of the Hayfin Closing Date and on or prior to the third anniversary of the Hayfin Closing Date.
-In addition, for any prepayments of principal or payment of principal on the Hayfin Maturity Date, the Company is required to pay an exit fee of 1.0% of the amount of principal being paid.
-This exit fee is classified as a separate non-current liability in the accompanying condensed consolidated balance sheet as of March 31, 2022.
+The Company may prepay outstanding principal on the Hayfin Loans at any time and from time to time upon five business days' prior written notice, subject to the payment to Hayfin of, (A) any accrued but unpaid interest on the prepaid principal amount plus (B) an early prepayment fee in the amount equal to (i) 7.0% of the prepaid principal amount, if prepaid on or prior to the first anniversary of the Hayfin Closing Date, (ii) 3.0% of the prepaid principal amount, if prepaid after the first anniversary of the Hayfin Closing Date and on or prior to the second anniversary of the Hayfin Closing Date, or (iii) 1.0% of the prepaid principal amount, if prepaid after the second anniversary of the Hayfin Closing Date and on or prior to the third anniversary of the Hayfin Closing Date.
+In addition, for any prepayments of principal or payment of principal on the Hayfin Maturity Date, the Company is also required to pay the exit fee.

 All of the Company's obligations under the Hayfin Credit Agreement are secured by a first-priority lien and security interest in substantially all of the Company's tangible and intangible assets, including intellectual property and all of the equity interests in the Company's subsidiaries.
 The Hayfin Credit Agreement contains certain representations and warranties, affirmative covenants, negative covenants and conditions that are customarily required for similar financings.
 The negative covenants restrict or limit the ability of the Company and its subsidiaries to, among other things and subject to certain exceptions contained in the Hayfin Credit Agreement, incur new indebtedness; create liens on assets; engage in certain fundamental corporate changes, such as mergers or acquisitions, or changes to the Company's or its subsidiaries' business activities; make certain Investments or Restricted Payments (each as defined in the Hayfin Credit Agreement); change its fiscal year; pay dividends; repay other certain indebtedness; engage in certain affiliate transactions; or enter into, amend or terminate any other agreements that have the impact of restricting the Company's ability to make loan repayments under the Hayfin Credit Agreement.
-In addition, the Company is required (i) at all times prior to the Maturity Date to maintain a minimum cash balance of \$6.0 million; and (ii) as of the last day of each fiscal quarter commencing with the fiscal quarter ending June 30, 2022, report IVIG product and related revenues for the trailing 12-month period that exceed the amounts set forth in the Hayfin Credit Agreement, which range from \$75.0 million for the fiscal quarter ending June 30, 2022 to \$250.0 million for the fiscal quarter ending December 31, 2026.
-As of March 31, 2022, the Company was in compliance with all of the covenants contained in the Hayfin Credit Agreement.
+In addition, the Company is required (i) at all times prior to the Maturity Date to maintain a minimum cash balance of \$6.0 million; and (ii) as of the last day of each fiscal quarter commencing with the fiscal quarter ended June 30, 2022, report IVIG product and related revenues for the trailing 12-month period that exceed the amounts set forth in the Hayfin Credit Agreement, which range from \$75.0 million for the fiscal quarter ended December 31, 2026.
+As of June 30, 2022, the Company was in compliance with all of the covenants contained in the Hayfin Credit Agreement.